leninepestana/bdsqueries/README.md

                   + "WHERE state = :state")
 ```

-The value *:state* on the querie from above must be the same word as in the argument search
+The value *:state* on the query from above must be the same word as in the argument search.

 ```java
 package com.devsuperior.uri2602.repositories;